Before we start the build instructions, we would like to say a big thankyou for supporting our shop.

 Also, you are about to build a relatively new concept in antenna design.
 Not that an End Fed Half Wave (EFHW) is unique or a Common Mode Choke (CMC).
 But the combination of both on a single PCB is.

 The idea behind this PCB is to have your EFHW antenna isolated from your coax.
-Unlike most other EFHW designs this is not the case/ They use your coax as a counterpoise.
-Which quite often means you really don't know whats happening on the coax, unless you put a common mode chole about 0.05l below the EFHW.
+Unlike most other EFHW designs where this is not the case.
+Other designs (including some of ours) use your coax as a counterpoise.

 With this kit your coax is isolated from the antenna.
-If you have a CMC just before the tranceiver the coax is also isolated from the tranceiver as well.
-Which is great, it will help reduce RGI in the shack.
+If you have a CMC just before the transceiver the coax is also isolated from the transceiver eliminating noise picked up on the outside of the coax when it enters your shack.
+Which is great.

-The flip side is you must have a counterpoise on the antenna itself.
+The flip side of this design is you must have a counterpoise on the antenna itself.
 We will get into that a little later.

 So lets start.